klotfy/chatbot/README.md

 ## Prompt Templates
+- Prompt templates is the way you want the model to respond and structrue the answer.
+This could be customized and could allow the user to choosed based on a pre-defined set of modes it could answer in.
+The prompt templates could wear as many hats as you want the model to wear.
+It is crucial to structure and utilize strong prompt engineering in each template
 -  Each prompt `.md` file should end with:
 ```markdown
 ---
 ### Context: